w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict">

 Examples of programmatic identification include language metadata or markup.
-There are some [software](#software) and [non-web document](#document) technologies where there is no assistive technology supported method for marking the language for the different passages or phrases in the non-web document or software, and it would not be possible to meet this success criterion with those technologies.</div>
+There are some [non-web software](#software) and [non-web document](#document) technologies where there is no assistive technology supported method for marking the language for the different passages or phrases in the non-web document or software, and it would not be possible to meet this success criterion with those technologies.</div>
 <div class="note wcag2ict">

 See also the [Comments on Closed Functionality](#comments-on-closed-functionality).</div>